Zoe Tuckwell-Smith: Early life

-Zoë Gameau was born in Sydney.
+Zoë Tuckwell-Smith was born in Sydney.
 Shortly after, her parents returned to Bangladesh where they were working at the time.
 Tuckwell-Smith's parents divorced when she was five years old and she was raised by her mother in Sydney.
 Tuckwell-Smith visited her father during her school holidays.
 Tuckwell-Smith enjoyed acting from a young age and said "I've always been a dreamer – imaginative and creative.
 As a child I loved putting on plays and making up stories to perform for my parents or my toys!."
 After finishing high school, Tuckwell-Smith was accepted into the National Institute of Dramatic Art (NIDA) and graduated three years later.

 Career

-In 2004, Gameau appeared in Six Pack, All Saints and The Cooks.
+In 2004, Tuckwell-Smith appeared in Six Pack, All Saints, and The Cooks.
 She went on to appear in Home and Away and In Search of Paradise.
 Tuckwell-Smith was cast in Stupid Stupid Man in 2007.
 The following year, the actress made appearances in The Cut and The Strip.

-As well as television, Gameau has appeared in various feature films, including Son of the Mask (2004), Gone (2005), Cactus (2008) and Primal (2010).
+As well as television, Tuckwell-Smith has appeared in various feature films, including Son of the Mask (2004), Gone (2005), Cactus (2008) and Primal (2010).
 In 2010, Tuckwell-Smith also guested in Short Stack's video clip for "Planets".

-In 2011, Gemeau joined the cast of Winners & Losers in the leading role of Rebecca "Bec" Gilbert.
+In 2011, Tuckwell-Smith joined the cast of Winners & Losers in the leading role of Rebecca "Bec" Gilbert.
 She relocated to Melbourne from Sydney for filming.

+Tuckwell-Smith appears in the 2019 documentary film 2040 written and directed by her husband Damon Gameau.